The Dynamo

 5. Bike won't stay in fourth gear, slips out into neutral.
 Bike can be driven by holding gear-shift pedal down slightly with foot when driving in fourth, although one wonders how good this is for the transmission.

-FIXED: With instructions from Claudio, and some deep thought, I was able to see how the mechanism actually works.
+NOT FIXED YET -- THEN FIXED: With instructions and some deep thought, I was able to see how the mechanism actually works.
 A few minutes of inspired wrenching and -- TRANNY FIXED, yahoo!

 6. Speedometer lamp illumination not functioning (bad bulb, probably).